For More Information

 While the primary focus of the library and its reference department is to serve the research needs of members of the William Mitchell campus community (students, faculty and staff), we are open to members of the general public who are doing legal research or using the government documents collection.
 Reference librarians may assist patrons in selecting and using legal materials, but we cannot, by law, give legal advice or interpret legal authority.

 The federal depository collection is available to the public during all hours that the library is open.
 The library also provides access to government information that is available on the Internet.
 The library’s research guides include links to free government information.
 The catalog includes links to documents available through agencies of the government.
-Public terminals are available on each floor for public access.

 Food & Drink